 Favorite moment with this gear

 My favorite moment skiing the Line Sakanas was in Lake Louise.
 We were the first people let into the back bowls after a big storm and had first tracks down a double black diamond chute full of two feet of snow.
 Flying down the chute felt like surfing a giant white wave and thanks to the wide shovels and swallow tail I carved the whole way down.
-Needless to say we made several more laps!
+Needless to say, we made several more laps!

 Value for the money vs. other options

 The Line Sakana is a lightweight ski that can carve with the best of the carving skis but also float with the best of wider all-mountain skis.
 They're also one of the prettiest pieces of eye candy you can have on your feet in a resort.